jsous/starter-academic/content/publication/LightBipolaron2018/index.md

 #abstract:

 # Summary.
 An optional shortened abstract.
-summary: Bipolarons shed off extra weight.\n Normally two polarons form a bipolaron by increasing their net potential energy.
+summary: "Bipolarons shed off extra weight: Normally two polarons form a bipolaron by increasing their net potential energy.
 As a result, the two polarons tend to remain spatially close to each other, and the bipolaron becomes heavy.
-Here, we show that polarons can bind by increasing their kinetic energy, leading to light bipolarons and a possible new mechanism for high-temperature superconductivity.
+Here, we show that polarons can bind by increasing their kinetic energy, leading to light bipolarons and a possible new mechanism for high-temperature superconductivity."

 tags: []